 Societies disintegrate from within more frequently than they are broken up by external pressures.
 There is disintegration when no common morality is observed and history shows that the loosening of moral bonds is often the first stage of disintegration, so that society is justified in taking some steps to preserve its moral code as it does to preserve its government […] the suppression of vice is as much the law’s business as the suppression of subversive activities.
 (Hart-Devlin Debate)

 Notwithstanding Lord Devlin’s misgivings, the British government saw fit to repeal the Criminal Law Amendment Act 1885 (48 & 49 Vict. c.69) in 1967, as noted above.
-Interestingly, in Canada the Liberal government of Prime Minister Lester Pearson passed, in 1969, the Criminal Law Amendment Act, 1968-69 (S.C.
+Interestingly, in Canada the Liberal government of Prime Minister Pierre Elliott Trudeau passed, in 1969, the Criminal Law Amendment Act, 1968-69 (S.C.
 1968-69, c.
 38), which, among other things, decriminalized homosexuality.
-The Minister of Justice, Pierre Elliott Trudeau, applied the reasoning employed in the Wolfenden Report in making its recommendation that homosexual behaviour between consenting adults in private should no longer be a criminal offence.
+Then Minister of Justice, Pierre Elliott Trudeau in the government of Prime Minister Lester Pearson, introduced the legislation in parliament in 1967.
+In doing so, he applied the reasoning employed in the Wolfenden Report in making its recommendation that homosexual behaviour between consenting adults in private should no longer be a criminal offence.
 He famously observed in defending this provision of the legislation, “obviously, the state’s responsibility should be to legislate rules for a well-ordered society.
-It has no right or duty to creep into the bedrooms of the nation.” (as cited in Wikipedia)
+It has no right or duty to creep into the bedrooms of the nation.”
+(CBC Archives)

 Posted by Geoffrey